aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

   < username_1 >:
     privilege: < (1-15) Initial privilege level with local EXEC authorization >
     role: < Specify a role for the user >
+    no_password: < true | do not configure a password for given username. sha512_password MUST not be defined for this user. >
     sha512_password: "< SHA512 ENCRYPTED password >"

   < username_2 >: